 - We have participated in other activities such as fish stocking, tree planting, and, tire and paint recycling.

-The CAC meets the fourth Tuesday of each month (except July and August) at 7:00 PM.
+The CAC meets the fourth Monday of the month at 7:00 PM in the Planning Room (downstairs in the Town Hall).
 If you are interested in becoming a CAC member and contributing to the quality of life in the Town of Boston, please send a letter and resume to Town Clerk Sandra L. Quinlan, 8500 Boston State Road, Boston, NY 14025.
 Also, we are always interested in comments and suggestions from Town residents.
 Please address those directly to the Conservation Advisory Council, at the above address.